 Is it normal to soak bread in wine in Italy?

-However, dipping bread in wine today is a practice that has almost disappeared.
+As I wrote in this article at the link, in Italy we have an unrestrained passion for bread, however, dipping bread in wine today is a practice that has almost disappeared.
 If you dunk some bread in a glass of wine at the restaurant, you will probably attract the attention of some observers.

-Different from the biscuits (or cantucci) dipped in the vin santo (a viscous, typically sweet dessert wine) at the end of the meal, this is a real dessert of the Italian tradition.
+Different from the biscuits (or Cantucci) dipped in the vin santo (a viscous, typically sweet dessert wine) at the end of the meal, this is a real dessert of the Italian tradition.

 Bread, wine and sugar: the Tuscan merenda (snack)

-In Tuscany wine and bread are two fundamental ingredients that are found in many recipes, one in particular is their maximum expression: bread, wine and sugar.
+In Tuscany wine and bread are two fundamental ingredients that are found in many recipes, one in particular is their maximum expression: bread, wine, and sugar.

 The flavor is really special: the acidity of the wine goes very well with the “sweetness” of the sugar, giving life to a tasty and delicate snack at the same time.